kxgames/glooey/README.rst

 ``glooey`` provides 7 powerful placement widgets, a label widget, an image widget, 3 different button widgets, a text entry widget, a variety of scroll boxes and bars, 4 different dialog box widgets, and a variety of other miscellaneous widgets.
-The appearance of any widget can be trivially changed, and ``glooey`` comes with built-in fantasy, puzzle, and 8-bit themes to prove it (and to help you hit the ground running if you're game fits one of those genres).
+The appearance of any widget can be trivially customized, and ``glooey`` comes with built-in fantasy, puzzle, and 8-bit themes to prove it (and to help you hit the ground running if your game fits one of those genres).

 The philosophy behind ``glooey`` is that deriving subclasses from a basic set of widgets with no default style is the most elegant way to control how widgets